India has kept bar really high, will be a tough opposition: Taylor | Sports-Games

 ''It is an ideal preparation having two tests against England in these conditions, we are very lucky to manage to get these two matches and obviously the guys got some match preparation in these conditions, can't think of anything better,'' he said.

 ''It is a moving base world cricket at the moment with COVID and quarantines and bubbles and things like that, so being realistic, with a 3 or 4 match series, I never played one of them. ''I can't see it happening in future but hopefully we can play more three-match series to test ourselves.''
-PTI ATK PM PM
+PTI ATK PDS PDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)